iliketurtles65/CensorHub/README.md

 # Censor — Real-Time Content Censorship Engine

-GPU-accelerated, low-latency desktop overlay that detects and censors NSFW regions in real time using ONNX inference and a transparent click-through overlay window.
-Backend is Python (FastAPI + PySide6 + onnxruntime-gpu); frontend is Electron + React + Three.js.
+GPU-accelerated, low-latency desktop overlay that detects and censors NSFW regions in real time Choose from different censorship types
+Customize your censors with stroke, text, or image overlays

+# Grid — Wall Feature

+Wall feature allows users to open multiple directories of videos/images and have them in a wall Audio DSP effects can be added to enhance the experience.
+Choose from different grids (puzzle/4x4 etc) or click individual squares to swap content

+# Hypno — Hypno Effects for Specified Directories of Content

+Hypno tab allows users to produce hypno spirals with varying effects Content, text, and audio effects can be added here Users can click screen to change content being displayed

 ## Features

-- Real-time screen capture at 60 FPS (dxcam) with bounding-box detection
+- Real-time screen capture at 60 FPS  with bounding-box detection
 - Configurable censor styles: mosaic, blur, black box, pixelation, image overlay
+- Configurable content wall settings: choose amount of content displayed at once, audio effects, etc
+- Configurable hypno settings: finetune your ideal hypno spiral and text overlays to content you choose
 - Per-category targeting — image, text, and stroke layers each map to specific detection classes
 - Cyberpunk-themed UI with live config and three modes (Censor / Grid / Hypno)
 - WebSocket bridge between frontend and backend at `ws://127.0.0.1:9099/ws`